 - chronic illness

-- mental health issues such as depression or anxiety
+- mental health issues like depression or anxiety

-- difficulty with listening, concentrating or sitting still.
+difficulties with listening, concentrating or sitting still.

 School factors might include: